Monthly Mindfulness Practice Group

 The Class

-PLEASE NOTE: All are welcome to this friendly exploration.
+PLEASE NOTE: As always, all are welcome to this friendly exploration.
 No deep knowledge of the Buddhist tradition is required.
 All of our explorations will be curious and thorough, and we’ll be able to speak to all levels of experience.

 The Details